bwittmann/syn-cerebral-octa-seg/README.md

 The code has been tested on up-to-date Arch Linux (June 2025) running linux-lts 6.12.
 While the inference code can run on a CPU, this was not tested and we strongly recommend using an up-to-date Nvidia GPU (at least 2 GB VRAM).

 ### Setup (approx. 1h)

-Make sure to have Git LFS installed to download the checkpoints:
+Make sure to have Git LFS installed to download the model checkpoints:

     git lfs install

-Download checkpoints:
+Download model checkpoints:

     git clone git@hf.co:bwittmann/octa-unetplusplus